Handling Holiday Hassles With A Co-Parent Who Hates You

 Keep it Nice

-Does your Ex deserve a polite, friendly response?
+Does your co-parent deserve a polite, friendly response?
 Probably not, but that’s not the point.
-Throwing a little shade your Ex’s way may make you feel better in the moment, but in the long-run, it won’t help your kids.
+Throwing a little shade your co-parent’s way may make you feel better in the moment, but in the long-run, it won’t help your kids.
 During the holiday season (and all year long actually) do what you can to keep the tone of your communication respectful and civil.

 For the record, being nice doesn’t mean saying you’re sorry.
 Avoid apologizing when things get intense.
 High-conflict parents will view it as a weakness, put their own spin on it and use it against you.